-MSCI Emerging Markets Free Index (Net of Tax)(MSCI EMF): A market capitalization weighted index in US dollars representing 26 emerging markets in the world.
-It is created by aggregating the 26 different country indices, all of which are created separately.
+MSCI Emerging Markets Free Index (MSCI EMF): A market capitalization weighted Index in US dollars representing 26 emerging markets in the world.
+This Index is created by aggregating the 26 different country Indices, all of which are created separately.
 It is considered to be generally representative of emerging markets.

-MSCI AC Pacific Free ex-Japan Index (Net of Tax)(Pac Basin All): Measures the performance of stock markets in Australia, China, Hong Kong, Indonesia, Thailand, Taiwan, Indonesia, Malaysia, Philippines, New Zealand and Singapore.
+MSCI AC Pacific Free ex-Japan Index (Pac Basin All): Measures the performance of stock markets in Australia, China, Hong Kong, Indonesia, Thailand, Taiwan, Indonesia, Malaysia, Philippines, New Zealand and Singapore.
 Portions of markets that are not free and open to foreign investment are excluded.
-This index is market capitalization weighted with each country weighted by its total market capitalization in US dollars.
+The Index is market capitalization weighted with each country weighted by its total market capitalization in US dollars.